My Goodness Kitchen

 Heat olive oil in a heavy-bottomed pot and add the onion.
 Cook on medium for a few minutes until soft before adding the garlic.

 Step 2.
+Add spices

 Add the spices and stir well to combine.
-Cook for 30-seconds, stirring.
+Cook for 30 seconds, stirring.

 Two food images with onions and spices cooking.

 Step 3.
+Cook TVP

 Stir in the hydrated TVP.

 Step 4.
+Add tomatoes

-Add the crushed tomatoes.
+Add the crushed tomatoes and stir through.

 Two images with tomato and vegan mince cooking.

 Steps 5 and 6.
+Add pasta and liquids

 Add the pasta, the remaining two cups of stock, the milk and Braggs or soy sauce.